The Old Ladders are Breaking

 Historically, American elites have adapted by re‑sorting into new domains.
 In the late 19th century, law and railroads absorbed them.
 In the mid‑20th century, government, industry, and academia did.
 The post‑Cold War era was unusual in its financialization and managerial homogeneity.
 That phase, which is in the process of ending, will be replaced by something new.

 There is also a creative upside.
 When, for example, entertainment becomes less alluring, serious art may detach from celebrity culture and return to smaller, more durable forms.
 Writers who cannot expect a Hollywood deal may build readerships slowly but more durably.
-Actors may turn to theater, teaching, or hybrid careers.
+Actors may dedicate themselves to theater, teaching, or hybrid careers.
 The glamour recedes – patient devotion to craft remains.

 The future American elite may earn less in its twenties, move upward more slowly, and operate closer to the ground.
 It may look less glamorous on LinkedIn.
 That may well be a correction.